CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/best_practices.md

-# Best Practices for Using OpenEchoSystem.GuardClauses
+# Best Practices for Using CosmicLexicon.Foundation.GuardClauses

-The `OpenEchoSystem.GuardClauses` library is a powerful tool for making your code more robust and readable.
+The `CosmicLexicon.Foundation.GuardClauses` library is a powerful tool for making your code more robust and readable.
 To get the most out of it, follow these best practices.

 ## 1. Fail Fast and Early